pmgzl94/whichIsThisFlower/README.md

 ## Server

 A web server build with python (flask), and **GraphQL** !
+Handles requests from the client.
-Handle request from the client As described before the server will classify the received picture and give a response to the client.
+As described before the server will classify the received picture and gives a response to the client.

 That server can only classify flowers among the following:
 - daisy